dan1elt0m/pyspark-cbor/README.md

 - If a field is undefined, it will be set to `null`
 - If a field is defined but the value is not present, it will be set to `null`.

- These limits are:
+Integers will be set to null if they exceed the maximum value of the corresponding Spark type:
    - IntegerType: `2147483647`
    - LongType: `9223372036854775807`

 - In DecimalType, the precision is limited to 38 digits. infinity and NaN are not supported and will be converted to `null`.
 - Not sure if I implemented the `CBOR TAGS` and other special types correctly.
 Might or might not work as expected.

-Let me know if you find any issues.
+- Let me know if you find any issues.

 ### TODOs
 - Add more tests